|Car destroyed as the Twin Towers fell - picture in NYC at the site.|

 ..."try to explain events by positing the secret participation of numerous conspirators....
 Some conspiracy theories, of course, have been found to be true.
 But most of them are implausible...
 They would have us raise numerous assumptions that raise more questions than they answer: How do the conspirators manage to keep their activities secret?
 How do they control all the players?
 Where is the evidence that all the parts of the conspiracy have come together just so?"
 (365)

 Vaughn calls the United States "Conspiracy Central."
+In America, conspiracy theories abound.
 Here are some of the things we are told are the center of a massive conspiracy:

 - Elvis's death